oopanuga/oopanuga.github.io/_posts/2015-7-01-object-calisthenics.md

 ----

 Some of the rules are really difficult to undestand in the beginning.
-Therefore for each of them, I'm going to put an example that breaks that particular rule, and then try to fix it.
+Sometimes an example is worth a thousand words, so I'm going to show you an example that doesn't meet a given rule, and then try to fix it.
+Let's start.
-Let's go.

 ## 1. Only One Level Of Indentation Per Method